debtcollective/tdc-newuser-plugin/README.md

 # Screenshots

-It look alright on base discourse but is really intended to be used with the debt collective theme.
+It looks alright on base discourse but is really intended to be used with the debt collective theme.

 The modified create account modal: